Charlie Arc II: Mending

 “Alright, whatever works for you.”

 We took a quick detour to the house to get our things before going to the park behind the administration.
-A few people were hanging about; playing frisbee and soccer, one girl was walking her service dog while others were just hanging around on a blanket, talking and eating.
+A few people were hanging about; playing Frisbee and football, one girl was walking her service dog while others were just hanging around on a blanket, talking and eating.
 I’d always liked the park, it wasn’t quite a real skatepark level great but the different levels from the hilly terrains, mix of paved areas and decorations made for a good place to practice when Ian would drag me over.
-Caroline found a spot to sit by a fountain and took out her tablet, browsing idly as I skated around.
+Caroline found a spot to sit by a fountain and took out her tablet from her old leather bag, browsing idly as I skated around.

 “What are you looking at?”
 I asked, coming back toward her.